kaeyang/Image_Caption/README.md

 $ docker-compose up -d --build
 ```

-After the Docker image is created and the containers are running, go to http://localhost:8501/
+After the Docker image is created and the containers are running, go to http://localhost:8501/ <br /><br />

 ### To close down